-Lecithin was first discovered while studying the chemistry of the brain in the late 1700’s and early 1800’s.
+Lecithin was first discovered while studying the brain's chemistry in the late 1700s and early 1800s.
 A man by the name of Antoine-Francois Fourcroy concluded that the brain was made of proteins and fatty substances that were later realized to be phospholipids.
 (1) In 1946, T.N.
-Gobley discovered a phosphorus-containing substance in egg yolks and the word Lecithin was born.
+Gobley discovered a phosphorus-containing substance in egg yolks, and the word Lecithin was born.
 It is from the Greek word “lekithos'' which means egg yolk.
 (3)

 Lecithin in our body: (2)

-- The brain contain 4-6%
+The brain contains 4-6%

 Our spinal cord contains 6-10%

-Also found in our nerves, liver and kidneys
+Also found in our nerves, liver, and kidneys

 Lecithin is found in sperm

 Sunflower lecithin contains: (4)

 Omega-3 fatty acids

-- Omega-6 fatty acids
+Omega-6 fatty acids

-- Can help absorb fat soluble vitamins A, D, E and K when taken with food.
+Can help absorb fat-soluble vitamins A, D, E, and K when taken with food.

 Sunflower lecithin health benefits:

-- Reduces cholesterol
+1. Reduces cholesterol

 Cholesterol is a fatty substance that travels through the bloodstream.
 There is LDL and HDL cholesterol.
-Too much LDL cholesterol can clog blood vessels and lead to strokes or heart attack.
+Too much LDL cholesterol can clog blood vessels and lead to strokes or heart attacks.
 The HDL takes excess LDL and helps the body get rid of it.
 Lecithin can quickly lower LDL cholesterol levels by 42%.
 (5)

-- Prevent and resolve plugged ducts and mastitis
+2. Prevent and resolve plugged ducts and mastitis

-- Brain health
+3. Brain health

 Your brain is made up of 60% fat.
 (6) Sunflower lecithin contains fatty acids that are important for your brain to function well.
-In the early years of life is when the brain is growing the most.
-Later in life, lecithin has been found to be helpful with patients who have Alzheimer disease and may delay the onset of Dementia.
+The early years of life are when the brain is growing the most.
+Later in life, lecithin has been found to be helpful with patients who have Alzheimer's disease and may delay the onset of Dementia.
 (8) Choline in sunflower lecithin is linked to improved memory and cognitive function.
 (7)

-- Improve bone & joint health
+4. Improve bone & joint health

 Sunflower lecithin acts as a lubricant to keep joints moving smoothly.
 Choline in lecithin may help rebuild bone tissue.

-- And more….
+5. And more….

 Foods that contain lecithin:

 Liver and other organ meats

-- Soy beans (choose non-gmo)
+Soybeans (choose non-gmo)